Originally from Birmingham, England, Ava has been living in Shenzhen on South China's tropical South East coast since 2013.

 The closest western equivalent is probably gooseberry, but even then they're not identical; although, just like gooseberries, physalis are great for pies and jams.

 I like them best raw.
 Once you tear off the crispy brown leaves and wash them, they're great to nibble on for a healthy snack.

 Ah, the glorious lychee!
 As soon as I cracked open the luxuriant red and green peel, a spark of recognition rose within me.

 They taste the same as western lychees.
 Juicy, refreshing, slightly sweet, and pretty wonderful.
 The main and only difference is the outer coating.
 Perhaps this one is to protect from the hot southern Chinese sun as it sits on the tree branches.

-Other types of Litchi (Lizhi, Lychee - a fruit by any other name) come in green and slightly yellow varieties and taste just as delicious on the tongue.
+Other types of Litchi (Lizhi, Lychee—a fruit by any other name) come in green and slightly yellow varieties and taste just as delicious on the tongue.
 During lychee season, these fruits are abundant.
-You can pick them up from streets stalls, in every supermarket, and most homes and offices, schools, and other workplaces will have them displayed and ready to eat, inviting you to help yourself.
+You can pick them up from street stalls, in every supermarket, and most homes and offices, schools, and other workplaces will have them displayed and ready to eat, inviting you to help yourself.
 Just remember to say thank you!